Ravi Kalhan: Career

 Kalhan serves as the director of the asthma and COPD program at Northwestern University, as well as a professor of medicine and a professor of preventive medicine at the Feinberg School of Medicine.
 He also serves as the medical director of the pulmonary rehabilitation program for the Shirley Ryan Ability Lab in Chicago.
 He directs a research program focused on chronic obstructive pulmonary disease (COPD) and respiratory epidemiology.
 Kalhan's research group has been particularly interested in how to define "impaired respiratory health" as part of an overall agenda to determine intermediate phenotypes between ideal respiratory health and chronic lung disease which they argue is essential to intercept chronic lung disease at its earliest stages.

 Personal life

 Kalhan was born and raised in Cleveland, Ohio.
 His parents are Satish C. Kalhan, a physician scientist who spent his career at Case Western Reserve University, and Santosh B. Kalhan a pediatric anesthesiologist who spent most of her career working at the Cleveland Clinic Foundation.

-In 2005, Kalhan married Susan Tsai, MD, a minimally invasive gynecologic surgeon at Northwestern University and Northwestern Memorial Hospital.
+In 2005, Kalhan married Susan Tsai, a minimally invasive gynecologic surgeon at Northwestern University and Northwestern Memorial Hospital.